Texas Limited (Special) Power of Attorney Form

 State Laws & Signing Requirements

-Signing Requirements (§ 751.0021) – Durable Limited Power of Attorney arrangements (i.e. those that will not be impacted if the Principal becomes incapacitated) are dictated by certain signing requirements.
-Namely, the Principal must sign the document, and it must be acknowledged before an individual who is authorized to take acknowledgments.
+Signing Requirements (§ 751.0021): In Texas, limited POAs are dictated by certain signing requirements.
+The principal must sign the document, and it must be acknowledged before an individual who is authorized to take acknowledgments (a Notary Public).
 Moreover, the form must state the following words (or words to a similar effect):

 - “This power of attorney is not affected by subsequent disability or incapacity of the principal”; or